 Gov. Hickenlooper/Western Wire

-Colorado Gov. John Hickenlooper’s office responded Tuesday night to a controversial lawsuit brought by anti-fossil fuel groups’ ‘first-in-the-nation’ lawsuit calling for recognition of inherent “rights” for the Colorado River.
+Colorado Gov. John Hickenlooper’s office responded on Tuesday night to a controversial lawsuit filed by anti-fossil fuel groups, which is being touted as a ‘first-in-the-nation’ lawsuit seeking recognition of inherent “rights” for the Colorado River.

-While Colorado Gov. John Hickenlooper declined comment on pending litigation, Hickenlooper’s office told Western Wire the Colorado river’s legacy is one of Western states and citizens “working together” to protect the river.
+While Gov. Hickenlooper refrained from commenting on the ongoing litigation, his office informed Western Wire that the legacy of the Colorado River is one of the Western states and citizens collaboratively working together to safeguard the river.

 “Colorado and countless partners have long understood the significance of the Colorado River system and the need to balance our needs for water with conservation and enhancement of the river ecosystem,” Hickenlooper’s spokeswoman, Jacque Montgomery, told Western Wire.
 “This extends from efforts to protect—and improve habitat for—endangered fish in the river over the course of decades to the recent development of Colorado’s Water Plan.”

-Filed Monday in federal district court in the state of Colorado, the lawsuit is led by a coalition of environmental groups including Pennsylvania-based Community Environmental Legal Defense Fund (CELDF), attorney Jason Flores-Williams, and the radical environmental activist group Deep Green Resistance.
+The lawsuit, filed in federal district court in Colorado, is facing criticism, with some labeling it as a publicity stunt.
+The legal action is led by a coalition of environmental groups, including the Community Environmental Legal Defense Fund (CELDF), attorney Jason Flores-Williams, and the environmental activist group Deep Green Resistance.

 The state of Colorado is the defendant, said CELDF, and “may be held liable for violating the rights of the River.”